mohdnomaan86/hello-world/README.md

 first repository.
 this is a test to check the edit repository option.
 steps:
-install git
+install git,
-learn to use git
+learn to use git,
-pull a request
+pull a request,
-push some code
+push some code,